 Additional items for consideration: Please see Appendix 2 for more details.

+3/15 meeting notes:

+Consensus?: Yes/No

+Suggested improvements (redline recommendation above directly if all Members agree to the change):

+Alternative text (specify lead proponent(s)):

+General notes (especially on areas of concern and/or implementation/next steps) – integrate into recommendation above directly if all Members agree – otherwise this will most likely be captured in mtg summary not final report:

 Compensation Recommendation #5: Approve an ongoing Compensation Sub-Working Group – potentially collaborating with, or to be integrated with another CDEI sub-working group/mini team – to conduct necessary action items and allow for ample time to successfully implement the previous recommendations.